dayuyang1999/Personal_Website/content/post/point_process_training/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Temporal Point Process 3.1: Parameterize $\\lambda$, Training, Prediction and Evaluation: The Neural Hawkes Process"
+title: "Temporal Point Process 3.1: The Neural Hawkes Process"
-subtitle: ""
+subtitle: "The key is to be clear about: 1.
+Parameterize $\\lambda$, 2.
+Training, 3.
+Prediction and 4.
+Evaluation: "
 summary: ""
 authors:
 - Dylan Yang